-For those countries that are actually aiming to systemize neonatal mass screening, this program provides the curriculum to support the formulation of a public system by inviting a group of three experts consisting of a medical administrator, an inspection engineer and a pediatric doctor.
-In addition, follow-up cooperation will be carried out to grant examination equipment and reagents--which are indispensable for practicing a model examination to let them verify the practical methods and effectiveness of neonatal mass screening--to the persons concerned as early as they go back to their country so they can apply the knowledge and technique acquired through the program.
+For those countries that are actually aiming to systemize neonatal mass screening, this program provides the curriculum to support the formulation of a public system by inviting a group of three experts consisted of a medical administrator, an inspection engineer and a pediatric doctor.
+In addition, a follow-up cooperation will be carried out to grant examination equipment and reagents.
+Applying the knowledge and technique acquired through the program, the ex-participants will be able to practice model examinations to verify practical methods and effectiveness of neonatal mass screening to the persons concerned as soon as they return to their home country.